 It extends over an area of more than 3 thousand hectares, on a hill surrounded by mountains.
 The place has beautiful landscapes with abundant flora and fauna (the llamas and the falcons stand out).:

 The term Sacsayhuaman means in Quechua “place where the hawk is satiated”.
 The name is surely due to the presence of these birds.
 It is presumed that it was a fortress, although it is also believed that it could be a ceremonial center.

 Due to its structure with a military aspect, the Spaniards, on their arrival in the 16th century, would have named it a ‘fortress’.
 When the Spanish attack was repulsed there during the Inca rebellion in Vilcabamba, the place served as an Inca fortress.

 How to get to Sacsayhuaman?

-Sacsayhuaman is located just 10 minutes from the Plaza de Armas of Cusco (by car) or 45 minutes walking.
+Sacsayhuaman is located just 10 minutes from the Main Square of Cusco (by car) or 45 minutes walking.
 Another option is to take a ‘City Tour’, which includes transportation to this archaeological site.
 The entrance is with the Tourist Ticket of Cusco.